Hudson Value Partners LLC Sells 717 Shares of Air Products and Chemicals, Inc. (NYSE:APD)

-Hudson Value Partners LLC cut its holdings in Air Products and Chemicals, Inc. (NYSE:APD – Get Rating) by 6.1% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 10,945 shares of the basic materials company’s stock after selling 717 shares during the period.
-Air Products and Chemicals makes up 2.1% of Hudson Value Partners LLC’s portfolio, making the stock its 14th largest position.
-Hudson Value Partners LLC’s holdings in Air Products and Chemicals were worth $3,374,000 as of its most recent SEC filing.
+Hudson Value Partners LLC trimmed its stake in Air Products and Chemicals, Inc. (NYSE:APD – Get Rating) by 6.1% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 10,945 shares of the basic materials company’s stock after selling 717 shares during the quarter.
+Air Products and Chemicals accounts for 2.1% of Hudson Value Partners LLC’s portfolio, making the stock its 14th biggest holding.
+Hudson Value Partners LLC’s holdings in Air Products and Chemicals were worth $3,374,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-Signaturefd LLC boosted its holdings in Air Products and Chemicals by 11.3% during the 4th quarter.
-Signaturefd LLC now owns 3,423 shares of the basic materials company’s stock valued at $1,055,000 after acquiring an additional 347 shares during the period.
-Chapin Davis Inc. purchased a new stake in shares of Air Products and Chemicals during the fourth quarter valued at approximately $629,000.
-International Assets Investment Management LLC grew its holdings in shares of Air Products and Chemicals by 343.2% in the fourth quarter.
-International Assets Investment Management LLC now owns 5,039 shares of the basic materials company’s stock worth $1,553,000 after purchasing an additional 3,902 shares during the last quarter.
-MV Capital Management Inc. increased its stake in shares of Air Products and Chemicals by 1.0% in the fourth quarter.
-MV Capital Management Inc. now owns 10,251 shares of the basic materials company’s stock worth $3,160,000 after buying an additional 99 shares during the period.
-Finally, New York State Teachers Retirement System raised its holdings in Air Products and Chemicals by 0.5% during the 4th quarter.
-New York State Teachers Retirement System now owns 232,758 shares of the basic materials company’s stock valued at $71,750,000 after buying an additional 1,137 shares during the last quarter.
-82.74% of the stock is owned by institutional investors.
+A number of other institutional investors have also recently modified their holdings of the stock.
+Armstrong Advisory Group Inc. bought a new stake in shares of Air Products and Chemicals during the fourth quarter valued at approximately $27,000.
+Align Wealth Management LLC bought a new stake in shares of Air Products and Chemicals in the 4th quarter worth $29,000.
+Western Pacific Wealth Management LP purchased a new position in shares of Air Products and Chemicals in the third quarter worth $31,000.
+Salem Investment Counselors Inc. lifted its holdings in shares of Air Products and Chemicals by 232.6% during the third quarter.
+Salem Investment Counselors Inc. now owns 143 shares of the basic materials company’s stock valued at $34,000 after purchasing an additional 100 shares in the last quarter.
+Finally, Mitsubishi UFJ Morgan Stanley Securities Co.
+Ltd. purchased a new stake in shares of Air Products and Chemicals during the fourth quarter valued at $34,000.
+82.74% of the stock is owned by hedge funds and other institutional investors.

 Air Products and Chemicals Trading Down 0.7 %